intel/he-transformer/examples/MNIST/Cryptonets-Relu/README.md

 ## Debugging
 For debugging purposes, enable the `NGRAPH_HE_LOG_LEVEL` or `NGRAPH_HE_VERBOSE_OPS` flags.
 See [here](https://github.com/NervanaSystems/he-transformer/blob/master/examples/README.md) for more details.

-## Garbled Circuits
+## Garbled Circuits (GC)
-To test the network with inputs from a client, first install the [python client](https://github.com/NervanaSystems/he-transformer/tree/master/python).
+To test the network using garbled circuits for secure computation of activations, make sure he-transformer was configured using `-DNGRAPH_HE_ABY_ENABLE=ON`.
+Then, install the [python client](https://github.com/NervanaSystems/he-transformer/tree/master/python).
 Then, in one terminal, run
 ```bash
 source $HE_TRANSFORMER/build/external/venv-tf-py3/bin/activate
 cd $HE_TRANSFORMER/examples/MNIST/Cryptonets-Relu